 “Sugar acts directly in the brain to inhibit the effect of leptin and increased appetite so you never feel full.
 So then you keep eating, and you become leptin-resistant … What you need to do is break the addiction by detoxing the liver, which has stopped metabolizing fat properly.
 Sugar consumption causes fat to build up in liver cells, which decreases the liver’s ability to metabolize fats and sugars and detoxify your body.”
 Dr. Mehmet Oz as told to ABC News

 Check your Adrenal Function.
-One must have sufficient adrenal activity or one will crave sweets.
-Sluggish or burned-out adrenal glands can be caused by many reasons.
+One must have sufficient adrenal activity, or one will crave sweets.
+Many reasons can cause sluggish or burned-out adrenal glands.
 See my article Stressed and Fatigued?
 Check Your Adrenals for more information.

 Still not convinced that consuming large amounts of sugar is not only addictive but also harmful to your health and well-being?
-The article 144 Reasons Sugar Ruins Your Health gives powerful information that most have not considered.
-Be sure to read it as an encouragement to break the sugar habit.
+This article, 144 Reasons Sugar Ruins Your Health, gives powerful information that most have not considered.
+Be sure to read it as an encouragement to begin beating the sugar habit.